 It also comes with power incline settings between -3% – 15%.
 This means you can actually practice walking or running on a decline (handy when training for a road race).

-This is one of the strongest motors you’re likely to come across on a treadmill in this price range.
-A lot of nice treadmills max out in the 3.0 – 3.25 CHP range.
+This is one of the strongest motors you’re likely to come across on a treadmill in this price range, especially considering most home models usually top out around 4 HP anyway.

 The Pro 2000’s motor is the same strength as the famous Sole F80, one of my personal favorites.